-&lt;sup>11The definition and data sources for all confounding characteristics are listed in the Supplemental Material.
+&lt;sup>11The definitions and data sources of all variables employed by the analysis at the country level are listed in Section A.4 of the Supplemental Material.

 &lt;sup>12Although these measures of ethnolinguistic fragmentation are directly accounted for, their exogenous geographical determinants may still explain some unobserved component of intrapopulation heterogeneity in ethnic and cultural traits, thereby exerting some influence on the potential for conflict in society.